HalitTalha/ng-material-extensions/projects/mat-table-exporter/README.md

-# Angular Material Table Exporter (MatTable Exporter)
+# Angular Material Table Exporter

 [![JavaScript Style Guide: Good Parts](https://img.shields.io/badge/code%20style-goodparts-brightgreen.svg?style=flat)](https://github.com/dwyl/goodparts "JavaScript The Good Parts")  [![Node version](https://img.shields.io/npm/v/mat-table-exporter.svg?style=flat)](https://www.npmjs.com/package/mat-table-exporter)  ![Total Downloads](https://img.shields.io/npm/dm/mat-table-exporter.svg)

-mat-table-exporter is mainly for making MatTable components exportable as excel files.
-This is done through using a directive, however you can inject and directly use the service class responsible for data exporting.
-This project employs xlsx sheetjs, which is a great library and mature enough, for the excel creation itself. mat-table-exporter is a cdk-table-exporter subtype and provides support for angular material's cdkTable which is MatTable. cdk-table-exporter facilitates the common functionalities for CdkTable implementations abstracting the behavior that can change among different CdkTable implementations.
+This package is to make MatTable components exportable in ***excel, csv, txt*** and ***json*** formats. ***Pagination is also supported***.
+This package is used by employing the MatTableExporter directive for your MatTables.
+However you can inject and directly use the service classes responsible for data exporting.
+You can also implement your own exporter and use it for your custom exporting requirements.

+This project employs <a href="https://github.com/SheetJS/js-xlsx" target="_blank">xlsx sheetjs</a>, which is a great library and mature enough for the excel creation itself.
+In order to achieve a cross-browser file saving capability <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaverjs</a> is employed.

+The MatTableExporter directive inside this package is a cdk-table-exporter subtype and provides support for angular material's cdkTable. cdk-table-exporter facilitates the common exporting related functionalities for CdkTable implementations abstracting the behavior that can change among different CdkTables.

+&nbsp;

 ## Getting Started